PnS2020/pns2020.github.com/session_02.md

 Particularly, Gradient Descent (Cauchy, 1847) and its variants, such as RMSprop (Tieleman & Hinton, 2012), Adagrad (Duchi et al., 2011), Adadelta (Zeiler, 2012), Adam (Kingma & Ba, 2014) are surprisingly good at training Deep Learning models and have dominated the development of training algorithms.
-Software libraries such as `Theano` (Theano Development Team, 2016) and `TensorFlow` (Abadi et al., 2015) have automated the process of computing the gradient (the most difficult part of applying gradient descent) using a symbolic computation graph.
+Software libraries have automated the process of computing the gradient (the most difficult part of applying gradient descent) using a symbolic computation graph.
 This automation enables the researchers to design and train arbitrary learning models.

 __Remark__: in this module, we use the term "cost function", "objective function" and "loss function" interchangeably.
-Usually, we also use the term $$J$$ and $$\mathcal{L}$$ interchangeably.
+Usually, we also use the terms $$J$$ and $$\mathcal{L}$$ interchangeably.

 ### Ingredients to Solve a Machine Learning Task